 UToledo students in our special education degree program get four semesters of field experience in local schools.
 More than 95% of our students pass the licensure exam for intervention specialists and find jobs after graduation.

 Make a difference in the lives of people with disabilities by majoring in special education at The University of Toledo.
 Our intervention specialists become classroom teachers in grades K-12.

-UT's accredited intervention specialist program combines in-depth training in research-based, special education practices with in-classroom teaching experiences.
-UT’s urban setting allows our students to be exposed to a range of disabilities and classrooms.
+UToledo's accredited intervention specialist program combines in-depth training in research-based, special education practices with in-classroom teaching experiences.
+UToledo’s urban setting allows our students to be exposed to a range of disabilities and classrooms.

 Undergraduates who earn their intervention specialist licenses work with students who have:

 During the past five years, 96% of undergraduates completing the intervention specialist bachelor’s degree obtained employment after graduation.